lurk101/pshell/README.md

 Credit where credit is due...

-- The vi is ported from the [BusyBox] source code.
+- The vi code is ported from the [BusyBox] source code.
 - The compiler code is a remix of the [amacc compiler] parser generator and the [c4 virtual machine].
 Floating point support was taken fom the [Squint] project.